JosephTLyons/Introduction-to-C-Static-Arrays/README.md

 - int myIntArray[5]; // Creates an array of 5 elements, ranging from indices 0 through 4 (More on this soon)
 - char myCharArray[10]; // Creates an array of 10 elements, ranging from indices 0 through 9

-Arrays can also be initialized the moment they are created as well via the initilizer list.
-Simple add an **=**, a pair of brackets **{}** and the list of numbers you would like to initialize the array to.  **NOTE** - it is imporpant to know that the initializer list cannot be larger than the capacity of the
+Arrays can also be initialized the moment they are created as well via the initializer list.
+Simple add an **=**, a pair of brackets **{}** and the list of numbers you would like to initialize the array to.  **NOTE** - it is important to know that the initializer list cannot be larger than the capacity of the array.

 #### Examples of Initializing an Array Upon Declaration: